mlcommons/ck/cm-mlops/challenge/optimize-mlperf-inference-v3.0-2023/docs/setup-nvidia-jetson-orin.md

 ### Performance results MaxN

 The below table shows the performance comparison of our results under different settings and the Nvidia submission for MLPerf inference 3.0.
-We'll be updating our instructions for easier reproducibility of these numbers.
+We'll be updating our instructions for easier reproducibility of these numbers including CM scripts for flashing the L4T image and rebuilding the kernel for 64k pagesize.

 | Workload  | Results | L4T   | PAGESIZE | Power Mode | FAN Dynamic Speed control | Offline Accuracy | Offline Performance | SingleStream Accuracy | SingleStream Performance | MultiStream Accuracy | MultiStream Performance |